microsoft/appcenter-sdk-apple/README.md

 * An iOS project that is set up in Xcode 8.1 on macOS version 10.11 or later.
 * The minimum OS target supported by the Mobile Center SDK is iOS 8.0 or later.
-* This readme assumes that the developers are using Swift 3 syntax and want to integrate the all services.
+* This readme assumes that you are using Swift 3 syntax and want to integrate all services.

 ## 2. Integrate the SDK

-The Mobile Center SDK is designed with a modular approach – a developer only needs to integrate the modules of the services that they are interested in.
+The Mobile Center SDK is designed with a modular approach – you only need to integrate the modules of the services that you are interested in.

 You can either integrate the MobileCenter SDK by adding it's binaries to your Xcode project (Step 2.1), or by using Cocoapods (Step 2.2).

 ### 2.1 Integration by copying the binaries into your project